Mardin, Turkey - Travel

 Kasimiye Madrasah, Mardin

-The city’s turbulent historical legacy is best highlighted in Mardin museums.
-Start from the Mardin Archaeology and Ethnography Museum (Mardin Arkeoloji ve Etnografya Müzesi), where you have a chance to see artefacts from different periods, including Assyrian, Roman and Ottoman.
-It is a perfect spot to familiarise yourself with the rich historical background of Mardin.
+The city’s turbulent historical legacy is best highlighted in the Mardin museums.
+Start from the Mardin Archaeology and Ethnography Museum (Mardin Arkeoloji ve Etnografya Müzesi) to see artefacts from different periods.

-Mardin Yaşayan Müze is a place where you can experience authentic Turkish culture, with an emphasis on the city of Mardin.
-The hosts will tell and show you a lot about the art and the traditional rituals of the region, with some visitors saying that this was their favourite place to visit in town.
+Mardin Yaşayan Müze is a place to experience authentic Turkish culture, with an emphasis on the city of Mardin.
+The hosts will tell and show you a lot about the art and the traditional rituals of the region, with some visitors saying this was their favourite place to visit in town.

 Mardin Theatres